-Fig. 7: System structure.
+Fig. 12.
+System structure.

-- 1. Each EV keeps reporting its driving status (current position, velocity) and target charger lane to the central controller. - 2.
-Based on the information collected from the EV, the central controller calculates its trajectory travel time in \mathcal{T}{c+1} to know the EV's possible position in any time during \mathcal{T}{c+1} .
+2. Based on the information collected from the EV, the central controller calculates its trajectory travel time in \mathcal{T}{c+1} to know the EV's possible position in any time during \mathcal{T}{c+1} .
 Then the central controller aggregates the trajectories and predicts the vehicle density of each road segment in \mathcal{T}{c+1} .

-By the end of current time slot \mathcal{T}c , an EV driving velocity optimization gaming (Section V-C) is conducted between the central controller and all the EVs.
+By the end of current time slot \mathcal{T}c , an EV driving velocity optimization gaming (Section 5.3) is conducted between the central controller and all the EVs.
 The gaming process is executed periodically with a time interval \mathcal{T} (e.g., 5 minutes):

-- 1. Based on the predicted average vehicle density over all the road segments in road segment set in \mathcal{T}{c+1} , the central controller determines a set of candidate expected average vehicle densities over the next time slot for the road segment set, which are achievable by vehicle velocity adjustment. - 2.
-Based on each expected average density, each EV determines its actual driving velocity on its current road segment and reports it to the central controller. - 3.
-The central controller determines the final expected average density that maximizes the service efficiency of wireless chargers and the vehicle flow rate of the road segments connecting the chargers, and notifies all the EVs. - 4.
-Each EV chooses its velocity corresponding to the final expected average density.
+1. Based on the predicted average vehicle density over all the road segments in road segment set in \mathcal{T}{c+1} , the central controller determines a set of candidate expected average vehicle densities over the next time slot for the road segment set, which are achievable by vehicle velocity adjustment.

+2. Based on each expected average density, each EV determines its actual driving velocity on its current road segment and reports it to the central controller.

+3. The central controller determines the final expected average density that maximizes the service efficiency of wireless chargers and the vehicle flow rate of the road segments connecting the chargers, and notifies all the EVs.

+4. Each EV chooses its velocity corresponding to the final expected average density.

-We first explain how the central controller predicts the vehicle density of road segments (Section V-B), and then present the non-cooperative Stackelberg gaming (Section V-C).
+We first explain how the central controller predicts the vehicle density of road segments (Section 5.2), and then present the non-cooperative Stackelberg gaming (Section 5.3).

-B. Future Vehicle Density Prediction
+5.2 Future Vehicle Density Prediction